'Clean Coal' Technologies, Carbon Capture & Sequestration

 Development of new 'clean coal' technologies is addressing this problem so that the world's enormous resources of coal can be utilised for future generations without contributing to global warming.
 Much of the challenge is in commercialising the technology so that coal use remains economically competitive despite the cost of achieving low, and eventually 'near-zero', emissions.
 The technologies are both costly and energy-intensive.

 As many coal-fired power stations approach retirement, their replacement gives much scope for 'cleaner' electricity.
-Alongside nuclear power and harnessing renewable energy sources, one hope for this is via 'clean coal' technologies, such as carbon capture and sequestration (CCS).
+Alongside nuclear power and harnessing renewable energy sources, one hope for this is via 'clean coal' technologies, such as carbon capture and sequestration, also called carbon capture and storage (both abbreviated as CCS).
+It involves the geological storage of CO2, typically 2-3 km deep, as a permanent solution.
 However in its 2014 Energy Technology Perspectives the IEA notes that “CCS is advancing slowly, due to high costs and lack of political and financial commitment.
 Few major developments were seen in 2013, and policies necessary to facilitate the transition from demonstration to deployment are still largely missing.”
 For its low-carbon 2DS scenario, “the rate of capture and storage must increase by two orders of magnitude” by 2025.